 Who is this award for?

-The award is for a truly exceptional person living with mental illness or their carers who have, like Janey, dedicated their time to:
+The award is for a truly exceptional person living with mental illness who, like Janey, dedicated their time to:

 - Raising awareness of the realities of living with schizophrenia and other mental illnesses

 - Combating stigma associated with mental illness including schizophrenia